-Nearly everyone complains they get too much email.
-So, if you send a new customer or newsletter subscriber a ‘welcome’ email, won’t it be ignored?
+Nearly everyone complains they get too many emails.
+So, if you send a new customer or newsletter subscriber a ‘welcome’ email, will it be ignored?
 Or worse: Will the recipient delete it?
 Mark it as spam?

 Probably not.
 In fact, research shows your welcome email is likely to be opened.
 Here's why you should send that first newsletter welcome email and when should you send a welcome email.

 Studies show that subscribers to your newsletter or emails are the most engaged with your brand within the first 48 hours of subscribing.
 So, it is critical that you start to build that relationship by sending an immediate welcome message to set expectations and ask them to take the next step.
 Despite this, 41 percent of brands don't send a welcome email to new subscribers during that crucial 48-hour window.